Transforming knowledge into action for Nutrition & Development

 N4D helps governments and their partners reduce malnutrition through evidence-based, scaled up action from local to global levels.
 We support nutrition leaders to share, access and operationalise learning and influence decisions and actions from the bottom up.

-GLOBAL NUTRITION
+THE GLOBAL NUTRITION CHALLENGE & SOLUTIONS

 Preventing malnutrition improves health and saves lives.
 It also boosts economies and public services.
 Every dollar invested in reducing stunting generates an economic return of US$18 in high-burden countries.